$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Introduction

+Last, Section \ref{SectionCouplingFunction} is dedicated to the construction of a $\Phi^4_3$ measure corresponding to a space-dependent coupling constant.

+The detailed proofs of a number of basic tools from microlocal and harmonic analysis are given in our companion paper \cite{BDFTCompanion}.
+They are mainly put to work in our analysis of the convergence of the enhanced noise $\widehat\xi_r$ in Section \ref{SectionStochasticBounds}.

+{ {\textbf{\textsf{Reading guide --}}} We invite a reader who is primarily interested on the $\Phi^4_3$ dynamics and not so much on the geometric setting to read Section \ref{SectionWellPosedness} to Section \ref{SectionUniversality}.
+Some of the result that we prove here are new, even in the setting of the $3$-dimensional torus.
+The results from Section \ref{SectionExtension} on the extension problem for distributions is of independent interest and can be read with no previous knowledge on the matter.
+Except from some analytic results on some kernels that we borrow from our companion work \cite{BDFTCompanion}, we tried to be as much self-contained as possible, which partly explains the length of the present work. }

 {\textbf{\textsf{Acknowledgements --}}} We would like to thank C. Bellingeri, C. Brouder, N. Burq, C. Dappiaggi, P. Duch, C. Gérard, C. Guillarmou, F. Hélein, K. L\^e, D. Manchon, P.T.
 Nam, S. Nonnenmacher, V. Rivasseau, G. Rivière, N. Tzvetkov, F. Vignes-Tourneret for interesting questions, remarks, comments on the present work when we were in some preliminary stage and also simply for expressing some interest and motivating us to pursue.
 Special thanks are due to Y. Bonthonneau, C. Brouder, J. Derezinski, M. Hairer and M. Wrochna for their very useful comments on a preliminary version of our work.
 Special thanks to A. Mouzard who found an important mistake in a previous version and for his strong support in the revision process.
+Special thanks to Rongchan Zhu and Xiangchan Zhu who motivated us with the revision and suggested the right method which plays a key role in the universality part.
 We also would like to thank M. Gubinelli, Y. Dabrowski, M. Lewin who suggested us that certain techniques from microlocal analysis used for QFT on curved spaces could be merged with constructive or SPDE methods in order to prove the present results.
+We would like to thank the referees for helpful comments and suggestions.
 N.V.D. acknowledges the support of the Institut Universitaire de France.
 The authors would like to thank the ANR grant SMOOTH "ANR-22-CE40-0017", QFG "ANR-20-CE40-0018" and MARGE "ANR-CE40-0011-01" for support.